Support Desk

 2. Ensure both sides of transfers are entered.

-3. Check manual entries for errors.
+3. Check manual entries (tickers, fees, trade order) for errors.

-5. Understand that negative FIAT may be normal under certain tracking methods.
+6. Understand that negative FIAT may be normal under certain tracking methods.

 All reports and balances in CoinTracking depend entirely on the completeness and accuracy of your imported transaction history.